-Performance reviews for remote workers: making it simple for managers
+Quiz: Performance reviews for remote workers

 It's hard to support managers as an HR business partner.
 They don’t always listen.
 Many of them have been in the business longer than you.
 And half the time you're asking them to do things they don’t want to do, like performance reviews.
 But, as you know, done well great performance management drives productivity, increases profitability and improves employee engagement.
 But business practices have shifted.
 So you need a process that reflects recent changes in business practices and supports performance reviews for remote workers.
 And managers need help to adopt the new approach.

-Some managers are bad managers, others struggle with technology.
+Some are just bad managers, others struggle with technology.
 And those issues each need specific support.
 But this is about those managers who understand the principles and know what they should do.
 They just find it hard to manage remote teams.
 And they need guidance to make that process easier, so let's consider:

 - Why your current process doesn't work for managing remote workers